Learn how to build systems in your small business, systemize any workflow, and delegate your processes once and for all in 3 EASY steps.

 Creating business systems, processes, standard operating procedures (SOP) — all of those things are not nearly as hard as they seem.
 The very first step in this process is mapping out the steps in the process.

-Rather than thinking about things in terms of isolated tasks, we use flowcharts or other visual diagrams to show how all of the steps involved in a process connect and make it a true process.
+Rather than thinking about things in terms of isolated tasks, we use flowcharts or other visual diagrams to show how all of the steps involved in a process connect and Use our Make affiliate link! it a true process.
 This way, we’re taking a step out of the weeds and looking at what we need to do as one kind of looping system.

 How to Process Map / How to Build Business Systems

 When we visualize a system in this way, by process mapping, we’re able to take individual tasks such as editing a video, promoting a YouTube video, sending an email newsletter – and connect those processes in a flowchart so we can see how one task affects the other.
 You can ask yourself questions like:

 All of these kinds of questions and answers can be much more clearly articulated, understood, and improved once we make a tangible, visual representation of them.